If you’re considering offering handyman services in Nevada, it’s essential to understand the local laws.

 In Nevada, most jobs require a contractor license of some kind.
 However, there is a handyman exemption in the contractor law book that details what services you can legally offer without a contractor’s license.

 First, each project must be under $1,000, including materials.
-Projects cannot be broken up into small jobs to meet this criteria.
+Projects cannot be broken up into small jobs to meet this criterion.
 Also, as an unlicensed handyman, you cannot work as a subcontractor on a larger project.

 Secondly, any work that requires a building permit is restricted to contractors or homeowners working on their own homes.